hknutzen/Netspoc/technical.markdown

 starting at `need_protect`labeled routers and traversing routers and crosslink networks only.The interfaces of the clusters `need_protect` routers are then referenced in every router of the cluster.

+### Setting up areas

+As was seen above, areas are used to set attributes for routers and networks included by the areas borders.
+To do so, Netspoc has to identify the networks and managed routers of every area: Starting at one of the areas borders, a depth first search is conducted, traversing the adjacent zones and routers and stopping at the areas border interfaces.
+The border type of the start interface indicates the direction of the traversal: If it is of type `border`, the adjacent zone is part of the area, while the router is not.
+If otherwise the type is `inclusive_border` the router is included in the area, but not the zone.
+Every zone and managed router is collected in the area object, and references to the area are stored in the zones and routers.
+While the areas are set up, Netspoc checks for proper border definitions.

+Areas may be defined by the user as anchor areas, that is, without border definitions, but an anchor network instead.
+For these areas, depth first search starts at the zone of the anchor network and stops at interfaces that are borders to other areas.
+References of these interfaces are stored in the anchor area object as borders.

 * * *
 crosslink networks: